Configuring Databricks for Panther

 8. Click the **X** in the upper-right corner to close the **Manage permissions** modal.

-9. On the panther-optimize warehouse details page, copy the ID (next to the name) and add it as the databricks_optimize_warehouse_id value in your configuration table.
+9. On the **panther-optimize** warehouse details page, copy the **ID** (next to the name) and add it as the `databricks_optimize_warehouse_id` value in your [configuration table](#step-1-make-a-copy-of-the-configuration-table).\

-Step 18: Create a panther-query SQL warehouse
+### Step 18: Create a panther-query SQL warehouse

 For additional SQL warehouse creation support, see the Databricks [Create a SQL warehouse](https://docs.databricks.com/aws/en/compute/sql-warehouse/create) documentation.

-1. In the Databricks workspace you created above, click Compute.
+1. In your Databricks workspace, click **Compute**.

 2. Click **SQL warehouses**.